Taskulu/tweelead/README.md

   3. In the sidebar on the left, expand APIs & auth > APIs
   4. Search for "drive"
   5. Click on "Drive API"
-  6. click the blue "Enable API" button
+  6. Click the blue "Enable API" button
   7. Create a service account for your project
   8. In the sidebar on the left, expand APIs & auth > Credentials
   9. Click "Create new Client ID" button
-  10. select the "Service account" option
+  10. Select the "Service account" option
-  11. click "Create Client ID" button to continue
+  11. Click "Create Client ID" button to continue
-  12. when the dialog appears click "Okay, got it"
+  12. When the dialog appears click "Okay, got it"
-  13. your JSON key file is generated and downloaded to your machine (__it is the only copy!__)
+  13. Your JSON key file is generated and downloaded to your machine (__it is the only copy!__)
-  14. note your service account's email address (also available in the JSON key file)
+  14. Copy the JSON file to the folder that contains the Tweelead code and rename it to google-creds.json.
-  15. Share the doc (or docs) with your service account using the email noted above
+  15. Share the spreadsheet with your service account using the email noted above

 **5)** Copy <a href="https://docs.google.com/spreadsheets/d/1bZRFP5R6DvGTPkDrVhqyQCv8yUMsgLzFHud7kc8J1Zo/edit?usp=sharing">this</a> spreadsheet to your Google Drive.
 We'll need the spreadsheet key from the URL later.
-Set this sharing persmissions to anyone who has this url can edit it, this is important to allow easy access.
+Also, don't forget to share the spreadsheet with the Google service account (found in the JSON file you downloaded in step #14 above).

 > URL format: https://docs.google.com/spreadsheets/d/{SPREADSHEET-KEY}/edit

 **6)** Rename config.ini.example to config.ini and set the values: